Spin Tetrad Formalism Of Circular Polarization States In Relativistic Jets: Introduction

 \subsection{Incorporating General Relativistic Theory In Jet Physics}

 A lot can be revealed regarding the phenomena occurring in the environments of AGN using general relativity as a baseline theory.
 Utilizing this as segway into the subsequent sections, we explore why relativity theory is needed to understand the physical mechanisms taking place in the environment and evolution of AGN.
-With this statement in mind, we now move to describe the radiative characteristics of relativistic jets in the setting of a rotating black hole geometry (the Kerr-${}^{+}\Lambda$ spacetime).
+There are numerous instances where formulations of jet emission require geometric constructs from General Relativity, especially when near-horizon jet launching environments are considered.
+More importantly, the work presented in this manuscript is focused on high-energy jets from supermassive black holes (AGN).
+Almost all matter-energy emission mechanisms intrinsically require the use of general relativity \cite{bz77, znajek77, altgr_bz, Williams1995, Williams2004, king_2021, bzcurrent2}, most importantly, relativistic jets from AGN are those that come from immense sources of gravity due to the supermassive black holes that generate them.
+With this statement in mind, we now move to describe the radiative characteristics of relativistic jets in the setting of a rotating black hole geometry (the Kerr spacetime).
 This will allow one to describe the radiation observed from jets within the constructs of a 4-dimensional spacetime algebra, incorporating the corresponding mechanics of black holes within the theory.

 It is widely understood that the nature of such energetic processes require a sufficiently strong relationship between the magnetic field structure and the torsion of spacetime, represented as frame-dragging in the local frame of the black hole. the figure above illustrates this geometric description of the black hole-Jet system.